To listen to this statement of faith, click below:

 In the current political climate it is important to acknowledge the role of the true Church in light of things such as the NAR (New Apostolic Reformation), Christian nationalism, the Charismatic and Pentecostal movements and the blurring of the lines between material worldly outcomes with the gospel.

-I reject the “Seven Mountain Mandate” as antichrist and believe Christians have little to no role in government or politics.
+With that in mind, I reject the “Seven Mountain Mandate” as antichrist and believe Christians have little to no role in government or politics.
 I believe we are to spread the gospel, do good works, expose the works of darkness and live holy (set apart) lives.
 We are to be in the world not of it, regardless of our resources and civil duties.
+The goals of the gospel should never be fused to the goals of the state or patriotism, and in fact the bible warns that this exact fusion will happen at the end of the age by the antichrist power — just as it was for most of human history in the last 2,000 years.

-By contrast these movements have fused Christianity with worldly pursuits through false doctrines like word of faith, prosperity teaching, kingdom building, the purpose driven church and many other deceptions.
-I also reject the Charismatic and Pentecostal movements because they manifest in legalistic burdens for believers, and they have a sordid history that is tied to the Beast and also to ancient pagan practices, such as Kundalini meditation — which when compared side by side, show very little difference from one another.
+In sharp contrast to these biblical warnings, modern movements have fused Christianity with worldly pursuits through false doctrines like word of faith, prosperity teaching, “kingdom building,” the purpose driven church and many other similar deceptions.
+I reject the Charismatic and Pentecostal movements because they manifest in legalistic burdens for believers, and they have a sordid history that is tied to the Beast and also to ancient pagan practices, such as Kundalini meditation — which when compared side by side, show very little difference from one another.

-The Charismatic and Pentecostal movements are also fundamentally based on misinterpreted passages, such as Acts 2:17, which misappropriate scripture out of its context to create an entire theological paradigm.
+The Charismatic and Pentecostal movements are also fundamentally based on misinterpretation of key passages, such as Acts 2:17.
+Adherents of these beliefs misappropriate scripture out of its context to create an entire theological paradigm.
 I believe God can still give people dreams or visions and can still heal people miraculously.
-I believe demons are real and people can be delivered from demons, however a true believer can never be oppressed or inhabited or possessed by demons, and healings and visions must be evaluated carefully before ascribing the working of God.
+I believe demons are real and people can be delivered from demons, however a true believer can never be oppressed or inhabited or possessed by demons, and healings and visions must be evaluated carefully before ascribing the working of God, because the bible warns us of many false signs and wonders at the end of the age.

 For my documentary titled, “Should Christians Be Involved in Politics”, go here.